nagasudhirpulla/taming_python/blog/skills/docx2pdf.md

 # convert all the docx files in a folder.
 # Output files will also be in the same folder
 docx2pdf.convert("inp/")

+# convert all the docx files in a folder and keep the pdfs in another folder
+docx2pdf.convert("inp/", "out/")
 ```

 ### Command line interface